 - Certification Letter Application is for an owner or applicant that is not ready to start construction but wishes to identify a specific site for an onsite sewage system.
 Certification letters do not expire and shall convey with the land in the event that the property is sold.
 Include a survey plat of the parcel identifying the site(s) for an onsite sewage system.

-- Hydrogeologic Study Application is for a hydrogeologic study and must include the report completed and conducted in accordance with the Loudoun County Facilities Standards Manual.
+- Hydrogeologic Study Application is for a hydrogeologic study and must include the report completed and conducted in accordance with the Loudoun County Facilities Standards Manual (PDF).

-- Subdivision Application is to evaluate and review soils for the purpose of subdivision.
+- Soil Review for Subdivision Application (PDF) is to evaluate and review soils for the purpose of subdivision.
 Upon completion of the soils review, the Health Department will issue a preliminary subdivision approval letter for inclusion with a Land Development application submitted to the Building Department.
 If applicable, this letter may also document approval of a hydrogeological study.

 Petition for Services